-Welcome to Montessori Nature’s guide to Montessori Toddler Online Resources.
-You may be a new teacher in the Montessori classroom who is looking for inspiration, or a parent who recently heard about Montessori method but doesn’t know really where to start, or you are simply searching for more ideas.
-I hope this post will help you to navigate towards great materials and save you some time!
+Welcome to Montessori Nature’s Guide to Montessori Toddler Online Resources.
+You may be a new teacher in the Montessori classroom who is looking for inspiration or a parent who recently heard about the Montessori method but doesn’t know really where to start, or you are simply searching for more ideas.
+I hope this post will help you to navigate toward great materials and save you some time!

 This beginner’s guide to the Montessori Method of homeschooling for children ages 2-6 is written by parents who have embraced this method of educating their own children.
 It was written in hopes of simplifying the process for other parents and caregivers who are considering doing the same.
 The Montessori Method of education can best be described as an “Aid to Life” rather than a specific method of passing on academic objectives.